Piller

 Course I did - can’t sleep without it.

-other spellings: pillow, cushion, headrest, bed cushion, and sleepin’ piller
+variations: pillow, cushion, headrest, bed cushion, sleepin’ piller

 ★ "Piller" is one of the most recognizable Appalachian/Southern vowel shifts - nearly everyone from outside the region notices it right away. ★